FAQ: “Dreena, do you have a vegan zucchini bread recipe?“

-In ed&bv I did do a muffin recipe that included grated zucchini.
-But, not enough for me to categorize it as zucchini bread.
+In ed&bv I did have a healthy muffin recipe with grated zucchini.
+Still, it didn’t feel like it contained enough zucchini for me to categorize it as zucchini bread.

 It’s a chocolate vegan zucchini bread!